Kayenta Art Village and Historic St. George, Utah

 Looking for a relaxing evening in St. George, Utah?
-We found plenty to do an evening to visit Kayenta Art Village and Historic Downtown St. George.
+We found plenty to do during an evening visiting Kayenta Art Village and Historic Downtown St. George.
 This gave us a chance to drive around the area a bit and see some fun local sights.
-These areas would be become places we’d pass quite often while in the area for six weeks.
+These areas would become places we’d pass quite often while in the area for six weeks.

 Kayenta Art Village

-The historic area of St. George covers a few blocks with various restaurants, shops, a park with splash pad, etc. By the end of the trip we visited this area several times for dinner, ice-cream, etc. On this night we had dinner, walked to the splash pad and around the park, then drove to nearby Pioneer Park to walk around and watch the sun set.
+The historic area of St. George covers a few blocks with various restaurants, shops, a park with a splash pad, etc. By the end of the trip, we visited this area several times for dinner, ice cream, etc. On this night we had dinner, walked to the splash pad and around the park, then drove to nearby Pioneer Park to walk around and watch the sunset.

 Judd’s General Store

 We intended on having dessert at Judd’s General Store, but they were already closed.
 Judd’s is an old fashioned ice-cream and candy shop.
 They also serve these enormous breadsticks and soup.
 We did end up making it there another night for ice cream.
 We saw the breadsticks and they were huge and looked really yummy.
 Next time we are in the area, I’m going to make sure we stop in for lunch.

 Originally built to house advanced education, this building has gone through a number of changes over the years.
 You can read more about its history here: Utah Historical Markers: Dixie Academy

 This building is currently used as the St. George Children’s Museum and there is an event center on the top floor, according to what I read online.
 We did not enter the building, just admired it from the sidewalk.